 Maintenance, Preservation and Operation

-This work comes in response to the understandable concern of the different administrations and public and private agencies for the maintenance and evaluation of infrastructures.
-INES is a pioneer in this aspect, and focuses on the development of tools to improve and streamline infrastructure maintenance, preservation and operation.
+This area comes in response to the understandable concern of the different administrations, and both private and public organizations for the maintenance and evaluation of infrastructures.
+INES is a pioneer in this field,and focuses on the development of tools to improve and streamline infrastructure maintenance, preservation and operation.

 - Document collection and search